dmison/workshop/learn-js/index.markdown

 If you aren’t familiar with those things you should start with [Introduction to HTML](LINK) first.

-This workshop aims to teach you the basics of Javascript within the web-browser.
+This workshop aims to teach you the basics of JavaScript within the web-browser.
 This is pretty easy to get started with, and builds up some core  knowledge useful both in the browser and in learning Node.JS or any other JavaScript environment.

 ## Why JavaScript?

 JavaScript is everywhere these days.
-In addition to being built into the browser, Node.JS has made it possible to do server-side, desktop, and even robotics programming in Javascript as well.
+In addition to being built into the browser, Node.JS has made it possible to do server-side, desktop, and even robotics programming in JavaScript as well.

-So now you can write your backend services in Javascript, your website frontend  in Javascript, desktop tools, and automation as well.
+So now you can write your backend services in JavaScript, your website frontend  in JavaScript, desktop tools, and automation as well.

-The future is obviously written in Javascript, so the better question is: Why not Javascript?
+The future is obviously written in JavaScript, so the better question is: Why not JavaScript?

 ## What we are going to do